Tal-Schhlezinger/Real-Time-Snake-AI-with-Safety-Constraints/README.md

 Following a Hamiltonian-cycle to guarantee survival.

 - Ensures the snake always remains on a valid non-losing route
+- May take very long time to get to the apple
+- Zero calculations mid play

 This solver prioritizes correctness over optimal speed.